Anikethdash09/Bank-Management/README.md

 # Features
 - User Registration & Login
 - Account Creation
+- Multiple restaurant
+- New restaurant can be added
-- order food
+- Order food
+- Rate of food, Cost and timing
-- pay on any mode
+- Pay on any mode
-- get delivery time
+- Get delivery time
-- give us feed back
+- Give us feed back

 # Technologies Used
 - Java